 – Lesley H.

-- Your office as a whole, and your office staff, is very efficiently operate
+- Your office as a whole, and your office staff, are very efficiently operated.

 - The staff is very professional and always ready to help you whenever you need it!
 And informative too!
 I can’t say enough good things about it!